Exact enumeration of satisfiable 2-SAT formulae: Counting 2-SAT families

-Furthermore, we can assume that the contradictory or ordinary strongly connected components of the implication digraph only belong to given families.
-This allows us to obtain the Exponential GF of implication digraphs whose strongly connected components (ordinary and contradictory) belong to two given families.
+Furthermore, we can consider the case when the contradictory and ordinary strongly connected components of the implication digraph only belong to the two given families.
+This allows us to obtain the Exponential GF of these implication digraphs.

-\begin{lemma} Let \( \CNF_{\scc,\cscc}(z, u, v) \) (variable $w$ omitted) denote the Exponential GF of implication digraphs where the ordinary SCCs belong to the family $\scc$ and the contradictory SCCs belong to the family $\cscc$, where \( u \) marks the number of source-like non-isolated ordinary strongly connected components, and \( v \) marks the number of pairs of isolated components.
-Then, the following decomposition is valid
+\begin{lemma} Let \( \CNF_{\scc,\cscc}(z, u, v) \) (variable $w$ omitted) denote the Exponential GF of implication digraphs whose ordinary SCCs belong to the family $\scc$ and whose contradictory SCCs belong to the family $\cscc$, where \( u \) marks the number of source-like non-isolated ordinary strongly connected components, and \( v \) marks the number of unordered tuples \( \{C, \n C\} \) containing an isolated ordinary component \( C \) and its negation \( \n C \) (in the sense of \cref{th:cnf:u:v,th:ordinary:SCC:symmetric}).
+Then, the following decomposition is valid:

 where \( \scc(z) \) is the Exponential GF of the family \( \scc \). \end{lemma}